case06/MakersFriend/README.md

 # MakersFriend
-This is the source repo for the "Maker's Mill" 3D-Printer-Projekt on
+This is the source repo for the "Maker's Friend" 3D-Printer-Projekt on

 https://wiki.opensourceecology.de/Maker%27s_Friend